COURSE REVIEW

-TRUCKEE, Calif.
-(July 25, 2006) - It looks like something straight out of a prehistoric theater, golf on Stonehenge.
-Hulking rocks surround the green in a seemingly random, perfect harmony.
-Each stone appears larger than the next.
-The one right behind the flag, looming over and into a white sand bunker, is big enough to swallow that Indian Jones bunker from 80s movie lore.
+TRUCKEE, Calif. -- It looks like something out of the Bronze Age.
+Hulking rocks surround the green, each larger than the next, somehow seeming both random and in perfect harmony.
+The one right behind the flag, looming over and into a white sand bunker, is big enough to swallow that boulder that chased Indiana Jones.

 "People usually ask how we moved all those big rocks," Head Professional Dirk Skillicorn said, laughing.